 What is document version control?

-Document version control is a system (or series of systems) to help you keep all your files and versions organized.
+Document version control management helps you keep all your files and versions organized.
 Done well, it takes the thought out of naming documents and makes sure everyone knows which version is the latest.

-Here are a few ways a document version control system can save you time and money:
+Here are a few ways document versioning can save you time and money: